tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/操作指南/管理云硬盘/初始化云硬盘/初始化云硬盘(大于等于2TB)_intl_en.md

  ![](https://main.qcloudimg.com/raw/774c2d9ff266634c4836df6456b9dd4d.png)
  This indicates that the newly created partition `/dev/vdc1` has been mounted to `/data/newpart2`.

->?If you do not need to set automatic disk mounting at startup, skip the following steps.
+> If you do not need to set automatic disk mounting at startup, skip the following steps.
 >
 16. Confirm the mounting method and obtain the corresponding information.
  You can choose to use an elastic cloud disk’s soft link, file system’s UUID (universally unique identifier) or device name to automatically mount a disk, according to your business needs.
 The related description and information acquisition methods are as follows: